beamer-bridge/beamer/docs/source/glossary.rst

         An agent only communicates with the Beamer smart contracts, never with other agents.

+    agent fee
+        The fee paid in token being moved, rewarding the :term:`liquidity provider`.
+Variable and currently set to ``max(5e18, 0.1% of token amount transferred)``.
+Collected by the agent.

     Beamer App
         The web application that one can use to transfer tokens between supported L2 chains.

-    Beamer service fee
-        The amount of native L2 token, typically ETH, that goes to the Beamer service.

     challenge game
         The part of the Beamer protocol that is concerned with making sure only